Nurturing Every Day to Cultivate Mindfulness & Better Health with Ayurvedic Dinacharya( Daily Routine)

-Putting 4-5 drops of warm sesame oil into each nostril in the morning helps to lubricate the nose, clean the sinuses, and improve voice, vision, and mental clarity.
-Our nose is gateway to the brain, so putting warm oil drops nourish prana and bring intelligence.
+Putting 2-3 drops of warm sesame oil/Nasya oil into each nostril in the morning helps to lubricate the nose, clean the sinuses, and improve voice, vision, and mental clarity.
+Our nose is the gateway to the brain, so putting warm oil drops nourishes prana and brings intelligence.

 Oil drops in the Ears (Karana purana)

-Putting 4-5 drops of warm sesame oil in each ear can be helpful in conditions such as ringing in the ears, excess ear wax, poor hearing, lockjaw, and TMJ.
+Putting 4-5 drops of warm sesame oil in each ear can be helpful in conditions such as ear ringing, excess ear wax, poor hearing, lockjaw, and TMJ.
 These are the conditions due to vata imbalance in the ears.

 Abhyanga or Warm oil self-massage

-Abhyanga should be done daily, it wards off old age, physical exertion and aggravation for Vata; bequeaths good vision, induce good sleep and healthy skin.
+Abhyanga should be done daily; it wards off old age, physical exertion, and aggravation for Vata; it bequeaths good vision, induces good sleep, and keeps skin healthy.